 Public: Read only on Web-Ext-1

 Many organizations find it useful to classify the types of users they have and base permissions on this classification.
 This same classification can help you identify which user activities should be the subject of security auditing and the amount of audit data they will generate.

 Organizations can create distinctions based on the type of rights and permissions needed by users to perform their jobs.
 For example, under the classification Administrators, larger organizations might assign local administrator responsibilities for a single computer, for specific applications such as Exchange Server or SQL Server, or for an entire domain.
 Under Users, permissions and Group Policy settings can apply to as many as all users in an organization or as few as a subset of the employees in a given department.

 Also, if your organization is subject to regulatory requirements, user activities such as accessing medical records or financial data may need to be audited to verify that you are complying with these requirements.

 To effectively audit user activity, begin by listing the different types of users in your organization and the types of data they need access to—in addition to the data they should not have access to.

-Also, if external users can access any of your organization's data, be sure to identify them, including whether they belong to a business partner, customer, or general user, the data they have access to, and the permissions they have on that data.
+Also, if external users can access any of your organization's data, be sure to identify them, including if they belong to a business partner, customer, or general user, the data they have access to, and the permissions they have to access that data.